DataDog/integrations-extras/f5-distributed-cloud/README.md

 The F5 XC platform includes the Global Log Receiver.
 F5 XC global log receiver can be configured to securely send logs to a Datadog HTTPS logging endpoint.
 Configuration can be done via the [F5 XC Console UI][6].

-A F5 XC global log receiver can be configured to securely send logs to a Datadog HTTPS logging endpoint.
-Configuration is quite simple and can be done via the [F5 XC Console UI][6].

 In addition to the following configuration guidance.
 The F5 Distributed Cloud Services integration includes: